Stephen Tompkinson: GBH case could have been sorted sooner

 But, he told Kelly, prosecutors "were trying to prove a punch that never happened".

-"There was no evidence on my hand, on the guy's face," Tompkinson said.
+"There was no evidence on my hand, on the guy's face," the actor said.

 "He was just incredibly drunk and he fell."